Read the entries to previous WriteStuff competitions.

 "Wait here," the boy whispered as he sprinted to the trunk of the mighty tree and began to maneuvre his way up.
 On his journey, he kept the image of those entrancing eyes at the front of his mind.
 He selected the leaves, skuttled back down and ran to the resting place of the dragon.
 Except it wasn't there.
 He had done nothing, and now there was nothing.

-By Bethany Powell, year 9, St Sampson’s School
+By Daisy Fellows, year 7, St Sampson’s School